muon-spectroscopy-computational-project/muspinsim/README.md

     10  10  -200
 ```

 Specify a quadrupolar coupling for a spin by using an Electric Field Gradient tensor in a.u. (as returned by for example the DFT software CASTEP).
 The argument is the index of the spin.
 The coupling will then be calculated by using the known values of angular momentum and quadrupole moment for each spin.
 Spins with zero quadrupole moment (like hydrogen) will have zero coupling regardless of what is specified in this term.
+Indices count from 1.

 **experiment**